Search for other courses here

 The course is offered twice a year, both in the spring and autumn parallel.

-An external examiner evaluates all exam question and selected examination papers as calibration of the evaluation if other excersises than multiple choice are given at the final exam.
+An external examiner evaluates all exam question, the grade scale, and a minimum of 25 examination papers as calibration of the evaluation, if other excersises than multiple choice are given at the final exam.